 This comprehensive guide on how to get from Athens to Santorini will help you plan your trip quickly and easily.
 It includes all the information you need to know on flights and ferries from Athens to Santorini in Greece.

 People visiting Greece often wonder what is the best way to travel from Athens to Santorini.
 A lot depends on what time of year and day you want to travel, and what sort of traveler you are.

-Basically though, there are two ways to get from Athens to Santorini – by plane, or by boat.As there are a few different companies flying between Athens and Santorini, and a few different ferry companies, I've compiled the information in one place to make a comprehensive guide.
+Basically though, there are two ways to get from Athens to Santorini – ferry or plane.As there are a few different companies flying between Athens and Santorini, and a few different ferry companies, I've compiled the information in one place to make a comprehensive guide.

 Underneath, you can see an index to this blog post, with links that will take you through to the appropriate section.